 Bill looked with discomfort at the precious etched window on the landing of the front stairs—smack dab in the middle of a slum-in-the-making.
-The Binghamton-Endicott-Endwell-Johnson City metropolis had been on a steady slide into the gutter for many decades, since the pullout of IBM and demise of Tom McCann.
+The Binghamton-Endicott-Endwell-Johnson City metropolis had been on a steady slide into the gutter for many decades, since the pullout of IBM and demise of Endicott-Johnson Shoes.
 At the turn of the millennium many believed that someone was recruiting “welfare types” to skew the census Democrat, though nobody had a theory as to who this might be.
 Republicans believed the welfare types to be Mexican, Honduran, and Southeast Asian gang members and their pregnant girlfriends.

 “What do they even mean by housing boom?”
 Bill wanted to know.
 “It’s just people spending way too much for what anything’s worth.
 It’s all gonna come down—fast.”

 “You need optimism,” said Frank.
 “You got burned when you were down, and that was a bad time.
 But there’s money out there.”

 Maudie laughed.
 “Who on earth are you talking about?
 In case you didn’t notice, we’re both old people.
 You’re old people.”

 It was one of the Russians who lived next door.
 Maudie’s brothers and their wives called all Russians “snooty Russians.”